offthedial/assets/README.md

 An 'asset' refers to any image, logo, banner, video, stinger, animation created for the purpose of Off the Dial or its tournaments.

 ### These assets can not be used for commercial use
-*Note: This doesn't include if your advertising/thumbnails for your own stream/video where you're playing in an Off the Dial.
+*Note: This doesn't include if you're advertising/thumbnails for your own stream/video where you're playing in an Off the Dial event.
 3rd party promotion for Off the Dial is also excluded from this.*